Willows, California: History

 The Willow post office opened in 1862; the name was changed to Willows in 1916.
 The current post office building, which was built in 1918, is listed on the National Register of Historic Places.

 The Willows Auxiliary Field (1942–1945) was used for training World War II pilots.

 Geography

-According to the United States Census Bureau, the city has a total area of 2.8 sqmi, of which, 2.8 sqmi of it is land and 0.01 sqmi of it (0.42%) is water.
+According to the United States Census Bureau, the city has a total area of 2.8 sqmi, of which 2.8 sqmi is land and 0.01 sqmi (0.42%) is water.

 Climate

 Willows has a Hot-summer Mediterranean climate (Csa) according to the Köppen climate classification system.